 In a town like Whistler, the dead season is the worst season.
 You’ll probably be laid off from work, needing a new place to live and the village will be a ghost town.
 If you choose to stick around you’ll get first pick at jobs and rooms, but you’ll be painfully bored and spend all your money on rent and 20c chicken wings.

 Or you could ignore all your problems and leave town for an epic road trip into the magnificent Rocky Mountains.
 It would be rude to spend so much time in Canada without seeing what lies outside of Whistler.
 Bigger mountains, bigger lakes, bigger towns.
 The drive itself is as amazing as the destinations.

 Public transport in Canada is expensive, slow and doesn’t give you an opportunity to stop along the way.
 Your best bet is to hire a car.
 Having drivers who are 25 or over will make it a lot cheaper.
 Gas is cheap compared to England and the roads are big, well sign-posted and fun to drive, even if it does take you 16 hours to get anywhere.

 This was our route: Whistler to Canmore, Canmore to Banff, Canmore to Jasper, Jasper to Kelowna, Kelowna to Vancouver.

 Day 1 – Whistler to Canmore

 Meet Babs.
-Our bad-ass upgraded rental car.
+Our bad-ass rental car (after a free upgrade).
 Babs was the best.

 A little while after leaving Whistler we got lost in some creepy little town, but found a beautiful lake and stopped to take a few photos.
 We then drove past Duffey Lake and stopped to take a few photos.
 A little while later we found the even more beautiful Seton Lake and, you guessed it, stopped to take a few photos.

 Once we realised we had only driven about 10% of the way to Canmore in 3 hours we put the pedal to the metal and motored our way through the beautiful rolling hills of the Okanagan, overtaking all the trucks and listening to cheesy music.
 Eventually, we arrived in Canmore and settled down for the night.

 Day 2 – Canmore and Banff